Solving Sparse Mixed-Integer Quadratic Problems: Application to the Unit Commitment Problem with Optimal Power Flow: Unit Commitment with Optimal Power Flow Constraints

+Building upon the SDP relaxation for the OPF problem, we introduce a new framework to solve the UC-OPF problem.
+We employ the SDP relaxation, adapting it to the UC-OPF case, and then embed the resulting mixed-integer SDP problem into the branch-and-bound scheme described in Section~\ref{sec:algorithm} to find an optimal solution to the relaxation.
+This optimal solution is then used to certify the optimality of a solution to the UC-OPF problem obtained by the use of a local solver for MINLP problems or, at least, to provide a valid optimality gap for it.

 The structure of the combined UC-OPF problem presented below is straightforward: we combine the variables and constraints from both [OPF-QP] and [UC-MIP].
-The main difference here is that, for every time period in the UC problem, we now have an entire OPF problem associated with it, resulting in a challenging muti-period nonlinear problem.
-Note that constraint \eqref{eq:uc-demand} is removed, as constraint \eqref{eq:ucacopf-1} forces the generator to produce enough power to meet the demand for each time period.
-Constraints \eqref{sec:uc-add1} and \eqref{sec:uc-add2} are valid cuts, $\var{y_{it}} + \var{z_{it}} \leq \var{v_{it}} + \var{v_{i,t-1}}$ and $\var{y_{it}} + \var{z_{it}} \leq 2- (\var{v_{it}} + \var{v_{i, t-1}})$, that remove infeasible solutions from the model and, thus, can help reduce the search space of the branch-and-bound scheme.
-The resulting model is the following:
+The main difference here is that, for every time period in the UC problem, we now have an entire OPF problem associated with it, resulting in a challenging multi-period nonlinear problem.
+Note that constraint \eqref{eq:uc-demand} can be removed, as it is subsumed by the power load constraints \eqref{opf-1} and \eqref{opf-2}.
+The resulting model is as follows:

+where all variables of [OPF-QP] now have an extra instant index $t$ and vectors $\bsP^G$ and $\bsQ^G$ are subvectors of $\bsP$ and $\bsQ$, respectively.

+We obtain a MISDP relaxation by replacing the nonlinear, nonconvex terms $\bsX \t{\bsX}$ by $\bsW$ and by adding the extra constraint $\bsW \succeq 0$.
+Let us define the feasible set of the SDP relaxation of [OPF-QP] by replacing constraints \eqref{opf-1}, \eqref{opf-2}, \eqref{opf-5}, \eqref{opf-6}, and \eqref{opf-7} with constraints

+Note that the resulting formulation is not a pure MISDP, as quadratic terms in the objective and constraint \eqref{opf-8} are handled separately via conic reformulations as done by \cite{Lavaei:2012}.
 We now apply the approach presented in Section~\ref{sec:methodology} to solve [UCOPF-QP].
 This is a mixed-integer nonlinear nonconvex optimization problem, as we have binary variables from the unit commitment part, a quadratic objective function, and quadratic constraints related to the power equations.
-The first step is to relax the MIQCQP, defining an SDP relaxation with binary variables where we obtain an SDP constraint for each time period.
-The resulting formulation is as follows: